oddstream/gosol/README.md

 So taken out were:

-* Reporting if there were no more available moves (that's for you to puzzle over, just like in real life)
+* Reporting if there were no more available moves (that's for you to puzzle over, just like in real life).
-* Reporting the number of moves made (which is arbitary - does turning a card from stock to waste count as one move, or moving a group of cards with  power moves turned on count as one move or several?)
+* Reporting the number of moves made (which is arbitary - does turning a card from stock to waste count as one move, or moving a group of cards with  power moves turned on count as one move or several?).
-* Movable card highlighting (I used to think this was a good thing, but now I realise that it sucks the essence out of solitaire)
+* Movable card highlighting (I used to think this was a good thing, but now I realise that it sucks the essence out of solitaire).
-* Turn-offable single-tap interface (ie trying to find a home for a tapped card, all this does is either try to move a stack card to the waste, or try to move the card to a foundation)
-* Choice of card sets or card backs
+* Choice of card sets or card backs.

-Solitaire is a puzzle game of sorting cards into and between piles into a certain order, and moving those cards to the foundation piles to complete the game.

 ## Configurability is the root of all evil